auksajid/Anomaly-Detection-in-Shopping-Center/README.md

 # Anomaly-Detection-in-Shopping
-A New Approach of Anomaly Detection in Shopping Center Surveillance Videos for Theft Prevention based on RLCNN Model
-1. Data Preparation:

-The code starts by importing necessary libraries like OpenCV (cv2), TensorFlow (tf), and others for video processing, machine learning, and visualization.
-It sets a seed for reproducibility of results. frames_extraction function: This function takes a video path as input.
-It reads the video, resizes each frame to 64x64 pixels, normalizes the pixel values to be between 0 and 1, and then appends these preprocessed frames to a list.
-It returns the list of frames. create_dataset function: This function iterates through the specified classes (e.g., "WalkingWithDog", "TaiChi").
-It finds all videos belonging to each class, extracts frames using the frames_extraction function, and stores them along with their corresponding labels (class index) and video paths.
-The create_dataset function is called to create the dataset.
-The labels are converted into one-hot encoded vectors using to_categorical.
-The dataset is split into training and testing sets using train_test_split.
-2. Model Building and Training:

-create_convlstm_model and create_LRCN_model functions define the architectures of two different models: ConvLSTM and LRCN (Long-term Recurrent Convolutional Network).
-Both models are designed for video action recognition.
-The architectures include layers like ConvLSTM2D, MaxPooling3D, TimeDistributed, Conv2D, MaxPooling2D, LSTM, Flatten, and Dense.
-The models are created using the respective functions.
-The models are compiled using the Adam optimizer, categorical cross-entropy loss function, and accuracy as the evaluation metric.
-The models are trained using the fit method, with early stopping to prevent overfitting.
-The trained models are saved to files.
-3. Model Evaluation and Prediction:

-The trained models are evaluated on the test set using the evaluate method.
-Functions like plot_metric visualize the training and validation metrics (loss and accuracy). predict_single_action function: This function takes a video file path and sequence length as input.
-It extracts frames from the video, preprocesses them (resizing and normalization), feeds them to the LRCN model for prediction, and prints the predicted action and its confidence score.
-Finally, the predict_single_action function performs action recognition on a test video.
-In essence, the code performs the following steps:

-Loads and preprocesses video data for action recognition.
-Builds and trains two deep learning models (ConvLSTM and LRCN).
-Evaluates the performance of the trained models.
-Uses the LRCN model to predict actions in new videos.
+Introduction
+Human Action Recognition using deep learning models such as Convolutional LSTM (ConvLSTM) and Long-term Recurrent Convolutional Network (LRCN).
+The goal is to classify short videos into predefined action categories like WalkingWithDog, TaiChi, Swing, and HorseRace.

+Explanation

+Import Libraries:

+Imports necessary libraries like OpenCV (cv2), TensorFlow (tf), Keras, and others for video processing, model building, and training.

+Data Preprocessing:

+Frames Extraction: Function frames_extraction reads video files, resizes frames to 64x64, normalizes pixel values, and selects a fixed number of frames (SEQUENCE_LENGTH) to represent the video.
+Dataset Creation: Function create_dataset iterates through video files of different action classes, extracts frames using frames_extraction, and organizes them into features (frames), labels (class indices), and video file paths.
+Data Splitting: Splits the dataset into training and testing sets using train_test_split from scikit-learn.
+Model Building:

+ConvLSTM Model:

+Function create_convlstm_model defines the architecture of the ConvLSTM model using Keras layers like ConvLSTM2D, MaxPooling3D, Dropout, Flatten, and Dense.
+It's designed to capture spatiotemporal features from video sequences.
+LRCN Model: Function create_LRCN_model defines the LRCN model architecture using TimeDistributed layers for applying convolutional operations to each frame, followed by LSTM for sequence learning, and a Dense layer for classification.

+Model Training:

+Compiles both models using categorical_crossentropy loss, Adam optimizer, and accuracy metric.
+Trains the models using the training data and EarlyStopping callback to prevent overfitting.

+Model Evaluation:

+Evaluate the trained models on the testing data using evaluation and print the loss and accuracy.
+Saves the models with filenames containing the date, time, loss, and accuracy.

+Prediction:

+Function predict_single_action takes a video file path and uses the LRCN model to predict the action performed in the video.
+It preprocesses the video frames similar to the training data and outputs the predicted class name and confidence score.

+Implementation Steps

+Dataset: Download the UCF50 dataset and place it in the specified directory ("F:/UCF50" in the code).
+Environment: Set up a Python environment with the required libraries (TensorFlow, Keras, OpenCV, etc.).
+Google Colab is recommended as it provides a pre-configured environment.
+Code Execution: Execute the code cells in the notebook sequentially.
+This will extract frames, create the dataset, build and train the models, and evaluate their performance.
+Prediction: Use the predict_single_action function to predict the action in a new video by providing its path.

+# Human Action Recognition

+This project implements human action recognition using ConvLSTM and LRCN models.

+## Requirements

+- Python 3.x
+- TensorFlow 2.x
+- Keras
+- OpenCV
+- NumPy
+- ... (other libraries)

+## Installation

+1. Install the required libraries:

+## Usage

+1. Download the UCF50 dataset and place it in the 'F:/UCF50' directory.
+2. Open the Jupyter Notebook (Human_Action_Recognition.ipynb).
+3. Execute the code cells sequentially to train and evaluate the models.
+4. To predict the action in a new video, use the `predict_single_action` function with the video file path.

+## Example
+python predict_single_action('path/to/your/video.mp4', SEQUENCE_LENGTH)
+## Note

+- You can modify the `CLASSES_LIST` variable to train the model on different action categories.
+- Adjust the hyperparameters (e.g., SEQUENCE_LENGTH, epochs, batch_size) for optimal performance.